EmotiBit/EmotiBit_Docs/Learn_more_about_emotibit.md

   - YELLOW: It blinks whenever the EmotiBit receives a message from the computer.
 This blinks periodically when an EmotiBit Oscilloscope executable is running on the network.

 - **Buttons on the EmotiBit**
-  - EmotiBit Button: _adjacent to the SD card_
+  - `EmotiBit Button`: _adjacent to the SD card_
-    - Long Press (3 sec) to put EmotiBit into hibernate mode
+    - Long Press (5 sec) to put EmotiBit into `Sleep mode`
     - Short Press- Switch between WiFi modes.
 In future will support mapping to different functionality.
+  - `Reset button`:
-  - Reset button on the feather resets the board and restarts the code
+    - resets the microncontroller board.
+All current operations are halted and EmotiBit restarts.
+  - `Hibernate Switch`(**Only Available on V4**):
+    - The Hibernate Switch kills power to both the Feather and the EmotiBit.
+It is recommended to toggle the switch to `HIB` if leaving the EmotiBit unused for long durations.

 ## EmotiBit FW
 ### Update Feather WiFi chip firmware